pluralitybook/plurality/figs/readme.md

 ## Style module

 The `style` module contains the color definitions and a function to set the style of the figures.
-The function is called `prep_plot` and it takes several optional fig size, font and DPI rgements.
+The function is called `prep_plot` and it takes several optional fig size, font and DPI arguments.
 It sets the background color, the color of the axes, the color of the gridlines, and the color of the ticks.
 It also sets the font to Jost and applies the default color scheme.

 To use the `style` module in a figure, import it and call the `prep_plot` function at the beginning of the script.
 For example: